rsalesc/robox.io/docs/intro/installation.md

 - Optional:
     - Compilers/interpreters that you need to run your solutions on (e.g. `g++`, `java`).
     - [Competitive Companion](https://github.com/jmerle/competitive-companion) for contestants
-    - pdfLaTeX and other additional packages to convert TeX files into PDF
+    - pdfLaTeX and other additional packages to convert TeX files into PDF (see https://www.latex-project.org/get/)

 ## From PyPI